Size and Weight

 • Sigma EF-530 DG Super: 445g

-• Metz 48 AF-1:450g¹
+• Metz 48 AF-1: 450g¹

-• Metz 58 AF-1: 465g
+• Metz 58 AF-1/AF-2: 465g

 • Promaster 7500EDF: 490g